History of Himachal Pradesh: Medieval history

 The small kingdom had enjoyed a large degree of independence till the eve of the Muslim invasions in northern India.
 The states of the foothills were devastated by Muslim invaders a number of times.
 Mahmud Ghazni conquered Kangra at the beginning of the 11th century.
 Timur and Sikander Lodi also marched through the lower hills of the state and captured a number of forts and fought many battles.

-The Gorkhas, a martial tribe came to power in Nepal in 1768.
-They consolidated their military power and began to expand their territory.

-The Gurkhas marched in from Nepal and captured the area.
-Gradually the Gorkhas annexed Sirmour and Shimla.
-Under the leadership of Bada Kaji (equivalent to General) Amar Singh Thapa, Gorkhas laid siege to Kangra.
-They managed to defeat Sansar Chand, the ruler of Kangra, in 1806.
-However Gorkhas could not capture Kangra fort which came under Maharaja Ranjit Singh in 1809.